dasher-project/dasher-web/documents/Specification/02BasicDefinitions/BasicDefinitions.md

     In Dasher Version Six at time of writing, incremental texts are always single characters.

--   Zoom boxes without an incremental text could be used for either of the following purposes, for example.
+-   Zoom boxes without incremental text could be used for either of the following purposes, for example.

     -   As a **Group** for their child boxes.
 For example, boxes with